-When your air conditioner is clean and operating correctly, it’s not normal to be smelling anything weird.
-Unusual air conditioner noises and odd smells are a sign that something is wrong.
-If your air conditioner is aging or you haven’t had service completed recently, they can be a clear sign you need skilled air conditioning repair in Fredericksburg.
+When your air conditioner is spotless and working right, it’s not normal to be smelling anything weird.
+Unexpected air conditioner noises and weird smells are a clue that something is up.
+If your air conditioner is aging or you haven’t had a tune-up done lately, they can be an obvious sign you need pro air conditioning repair in Fredericksburg.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical scent, it isn’t a great sign.
-You might also report your:
+If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a good sign.
+You may also observe your:

 • Air conditioner smells like paint thinner